-The following is collection of abstract landscape paintings by Amiria Robinson (previously Amiria Gale).
+The following is collection of abstract landscape paintings by Amiria Gale.
 A series of work entitled ‘Madness: the roar of the human brain’, these paintings tell of discontent and a grass that is never green.
 They tell of blindness and the ball of dialogue behind our eyes.
 They tell of falsity and lament: the never-good-enoughs and one-day-everything-will-be-okays.
 They tell of tomorrow, yesterdays and the stuff exchanged for today.

-The first of these abstract acrylic paintings by Amiria Gale (shown on the left) was completed over a textured ground of dripped house paint.
+These abstract paintings draw upon the visual language of coastal landscapes and shell paintings: blue abstract art, filled with swirling forms, deep contrast and horizontal and vertical lines.
+The image above was completed over a textured ground of dripped house paint.
 This artwork is entitled ‘Walk away’ and is 390 x 580mm, completed in 2005.
 Sold privately.

 This artwork on the left illustrates a range of abstract painting techniques, including scratching into modelling compound with a stick and allowing the watery pigment to pool and dry in irregular patterns.
 Entitled ‘It doesn’t matter, this triptych is painted upon 3 pieces of framed MDF, 395 x 150mm.
 It was completed in 2006 and sold by auction.
 The image on the right no longer exists.
 It was painted on a scrap of macrocarpa timber from my family’s farm.
 I threw it way one afternoon, while on a cleaning frenzy.